Principles of operator algebras: 8d. Free geometry

 (1) The first observation is that $S_N$, regarded as group of permutations of the $N$ coordinate axes of $\mathbb R^N$, is a group of orthogonal matrices, $S_N\subset O_N$.
 The corresponding coordinate functions $u_{ij}:S_N\to\{0,1\}$ form a matrix $u=(u_{ij})$ which is ``magic'', in the sense that its entries are projections, summing up to 1 on each row and each column.
 In fact, by using the Gelfand theorem, we have the following presentation result:

 (2) Based on the above, and following Wang's paper \cite{wan}, we can construct the free analogue $S_N^+$ of the symmetric group $S_N$ via the following formula:

-Here the fact that we have indeed a Woronowicz algebra is standard, exactly as in the proof for the free rotation groups, because if a matrix $u=(u_{ij})$ is magic, then so are the matrices $u^\Delta,u^\varepsilon,u^S$ constructed there, and this gives the existence of $\Delta,u,S$.
+Here the fact that we have indeed a Woronowicz algebra is standard, exactly as for the free rotation groups in chapter 7, because if a matrix $u=(u_{ij})$ is magic, then so are the matrices $u^\Delta,u^\varepsilon,u^S$ constructed there, and this gives the existence of $\Delta,u,S$.

 (3) Consider now the group $H_N^s\subset U_N$ consisting of permutation-like matrices having as entries the $s$-th roots of unity.
 This group decomposes as follows:

 It is straightforward then to construct a free analogue $H_N^{s+}\subset U_N^+$ of this group, for instance by formulating a definition as follows, with $\wr_*$ being a free wreath product: